jonathandroth/staggered/README.md

 ![Stata examples.](man/figures/Stata_screenshot.png)

-The staggered, staggered_cs, and staggered_as commands all return a vector of coefficients and covariance matrix in ereturn list, and thus can be used with any post-estimation command in Stata (e.g. coefplot).
+The `staggered`, `staggered_cs`, and `staggered_as` commands all return a vector of coefficients and covariance matrix in ereturn list, and thus can be used with any post-estimation command in Stata (e.g. coefplot).